mjg257212/gridiumProject/README.md

 # gridiumProject

-Requires that modules BeautifulSoup4 and requests.
+Requires the modules BeautifulSoup4 and requests.